effekt-lang/effekt/examples/features/functions.effekt.md

 ```effekt:repl
 5.fib()
 ```
-Here, the receiver (before the `.`) is simply passed as first argument to function `fib`.
+Here, the receiver (before the `.`) is simply passed as the first argument to the function `fib`.
 If there are no additional arguments, you can also omit the parenthesis:

 ```effekt:repl
 5.fib.show.println